What is a Data Breach? 7 Most Common Causes of Data Breach

 Causes:

-Weak passwords, for instance those that are easily predictable or typical to most people, do not stand a chance against brute-force attacks, whereby automated tools are used to attempt different kinds until the correct password is found.
+Weak passwords, for instance, those that are easily predictable or typical to most people, do not stand a chance against brute-force attacks, whereby automated tools are used to attempt different kinds until the correct password is found.

 Solutions:

-Strengthening MFA (multi-factor authentication), which necessitates users to provide multi-token codes for example a password and a one-time code sent to their mobile device for authentication, can prevent unauthorized access.
+Strengthening MFA (multi-factor authentication), which necessitates users to provide multi-token codes, for example, a password and a one-time code sent to their mobile device for authentication, can prevent unauthorized access.

 Also Read: Why Password Salt and Hash Make for Better Security?